Employment Law Alliance: Polls

-The Alliance has conducted periodic surveys on pressing labor and employment issues.
+The Alliance has conducted periodic surveys on labor and employment issues.
 In April 2010, the Alliance produced a poll regarding outsourcing.
 In 2007, the Alliance conducted a poll regarding workplace bullying.
 In 2005, the Alliance conducted a poll regarding blogging in the workplace.
 In 2003, the Alliance conducted and published the results of a poll regarding workplace weight issues and accompanying Weight discrimination.
 The issue of sexual harassment in the workplace was examined in 2002.

-World Bank partnership
+Partnership

 In February 2011, it was announced that the World Bank had partnered with the ELA for the upcoming report and dataset "Women Business and the Law".
 The report, based on an international survey, details how the laws of each country affect women's abilities to secure employment and start a business.
 According to the project announcement, topics to be covered include and parental leave, retirement and pensions, flexible work and restrictions on working at night and in specific industries.